-The menstrual cycle is a complex series of physiological changes occurring in women on a monthly basis.
-It results in production of an ovum and thickening of the endometrium to allow for implantation if fertilisation should occur.
-The menstrual cycle is orchestrated by the endocrine system through the complex interaction of the hypothalamus, pituitary and gonads.
-The entire cycle lasts around 28 days, with the cycle beginning on the first day of menstruation and ovulation occurring around day 14.
+The menstrual cycle is a complex series of physiological changes that occur in women of reproductive age on a monthly basis.
+The end result is the production of an ovum and thickening of the endometrium to allow for implantation, should fertilisation should occur.
+The menstrual cycle is orchestrated by the endocrine system through the complex interaction of the hypothalamus, pituitary and gonads (hypothalamic-pituitary-gonadal axis).
+The entire menstrual cycle lasts around 28 days, with the cycle beginning on the first day of menstruation and ovulation occurring at approximately day 14.

-- Progesterone causes the endometrium to become receptive to implantation of a fertilised ovum
+- Progesterone stimulates the endometrium to become receptive to the implantation of a fertilised ovum

-5. Oestrogen, Progesterone and Inhibin all cause negative feedback on the pituitary and hypothalamus.
+6. Increasing levels of oestrogen, progesterone and inhibin have a negative feedback effect on the pituitary and hypothalamus.

 Phases of the menstrual cycle

-1. At the start of the cycle levels of FSH rise causing stimulation of a few ovarian follicles.
+1. At the beginning of the menstrual cycle, levels of FSH rise causing stimulation of a few ovarian follicles.

 2. As follicles mature they compete with each other for dominance.

-3. The 1st follicle to become fully mature will produce large amounts of oestrogen.
+3. The first follicle that becomes fully mature begins to produce large amounts of oestrogen.

-4. This inhibits the growth of the other competing follicles.
+4. Oestrogen inhibits the growth of the other competing follicles.

-5. The 1 follicle reaching full maturity is called the Graafian follicle (oocyte develops within this).
+5. The single follicle that reaches full maturity during this process is referred to as the Graafian follicle (the oocyte develops within this).